chembience/chembience/README.rst

 .. image:: docs/_images/chembience.png

-On start-up, Chembience creates a Docker virtual network ("Chembience Sphere") on the host system where Docker is running and spins up the configured application containers which all connect to this network.
+On start-up, Chembience creates a Docker virtual network (*Chembience Sphere*) on the host system where Docker is running and spins up the configured application containers which all will be connected to this network.
 Currently, this includes the application containers
-(optionally "App (1)" and/or "App (2)"), the "Database" container, and a "Proxy" container (Nginx) which acts as a reverse proxy.
+(*App (1)/Django* and/or *App (2)/RDKit*), the *Database* container, and a *Proxy* container (Nginx) which acts as a reverse proxy.
-The Django installation of the App (1) container is linked to a Nginx web server instance (by uswgi) local to its container.
+The Django installation of the *App (1)* container is linked to a Nginx web server instance (by uswgi) local to the same container.
-If the Nginx instance of the reverse proxy container discovers another container inside the Chembience Sphere network with a locally running Nginx instance, the reverse proxy automatically looks up the (sub) domain specification of the detected Nginx instance and makes it available to the outside of Chembience Sphere network (which either might be linked to localhost or any other Web-accessible domain).
-This mechanism allows for easily bringing up additional App containers or updating or removing existing ones.
+If the Nginx instance of the *Proxy* container discovers another container inside the *Chembience Sphere* network with such a locally running Nginx instance, the *Proxy* automatically looks up the (sub) domain specification of the detected Nginx instance and makes it available to the outside of *Chembience Sphere* network (which either might be linked to localhost or any other Web-accessible domain).
+This mechanism allows for easily bringing up additional *App* containers or updating or removing existing ones.

 Creation and deployment of all Chembience containers is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
 Any Docker images required for starting up a Chembience container are either available from `Docker hub <https://docs.docker.com/docker-hub/>`_
-(either as official package releases, third-party images, or images pre-build by me), or can be build locally on the user's host machine using Docker (docker-compose) build.
+(either as official package releases, third-party images, or images pre-build by me), or can be build locally on the user's host machine by running a Docker (docker-compose) build.

-All "Chembience App" containers can be easily added, multiplied, removed or reconfigured.
-After initialization of the Chembience base system (see below), the initially created app directories can be moved, renamed, or copied to create multiple, independent applications, each of which can be tracked on its own in a Git or other VCS repository.
-Also, if further infrastructure containers are needed (e.g. Solr, elasticsearch, ...) for a project, they can be easily added, too.
+All *Chembience App* containers can be easily added, multiplied, removed or reconfigured.
+After initialization of the Chembience base system (see below), the initially created *App* directories can be moved, renamed, or copied to create multiple, independent application containers, each of which can be tracked on its own in a Git or other VCS repository.
+If further infrastructure containers are needed (e.g. Solr, elasticsearch, ...) for a project, they can be easily added, too.

 Current release version of the most important packages are: